wwarthen/RomWBW/ReadMe.txt

 required system configuration and optional supported components for each ROM is found in the file called “RomList.txt” in the Binary directory.
 All pre-built ROM images are simple 512KB binary images.
-If your system utilizes a 1MB ROM, you can just program the image into the first 512KB of the ROM.
+If your system utilizes a larger ROM chip, you can just program the image into the first 512KB of the ROM.

 Connect a serial terminal or computer with terminal emulation software to the primary serial port of your CPU board.
 You may need to refer to